 If there is quality content on your website related to your keywords then you have a better chance of ranking well and driving traffic to your online store.
 In fact, the process of creating quality content is a whole new chapter in online marketing called 'content marketing'.

 So what is quality content?
 It is not enough that you are selling a '50 watt / 12 volt solar charger'.
-It is better if you have a few articles on your website about renewable energy and green tech, where you can talk about the benefits of solar power and new advancements in solar panel technology.
+It is better if you have a few articles on your website or ecommerce marketplace about renewable energy and green tech, where you can talk about the benefits of solar power and new advancements in solar panel technology.
 People come and hang out on your site, like they would on any other news or information site and in the process you figure out how to drive traffic to your online store.
 Learn more about content marketing >

 So what do you do if you are selling black t-shirts?
 Not much technology in there.
 You could start a fashion blog, talk about fashion trends, fashion events, or even other events in your city.
 Stuff like that gets shared around on Facebook and increases traffic to your website.
 And Google notices when there is increased traffic on your website.
 It means that there is something of value on your site and your search rankings should be given more weight.